LittleGuoKe/ConceptFERE/README.md

 This code is the source code of our paper "Entity Concept-enhanced Few-shot Relation Extraction" in the ACL2021.

-Our code is based on [Bert-Pair](https://github.com/thunlp/fewrel).
-If Beihang Cloud Disk cannot be downloaded normally, you can try to download it in [Google drive](https://drive.google.com/file/d/161JeM_SMm3fIjLZS-1cEh-qGR-Xx1DOH/view?usp=sharing).
+Our code is based on [Bert-Pair](https://github.com/thunlp/fewrel).(https://drive.google.com/file/d/161JeM_SMm3fIjLZS-1cEh-qGR-Xx1DOH/view?usp=sharing).

 ### Requirements